Please ensure Javascript is enabled for purposes of website accessibility Page 3: Developing and Displaying Rules

 feedback

-• If you’ve answered "No" to any of the above three guidelines, rewrite the rule.
-Click here to see how we rewrote the rule and then compare your answer.
+• If you’ve answered no to any of the above three guidelines, rewrite the rule.
+Review our rewritten rule and then compare with yours.

 feedback